-Motion sensitivity can be adjusted on both devices, but the Ring is much more versatile in this area.
+Motion sensitivity can be adjusted on the Ring and SkyBell HD, but the Ring is much more versatile in this area.

 Of course, your Wi-Fi connection will have a lot of say in the video quality you actually use.
 1080p would require a faster Wi-Fi connection, while 480p or even 720p would be ideal for slower connections.